Home News & Updates The Sales Call – The Secret Art and Science

 An Art and A Science?

 Sales calls were always considered an art, with the art of persuasion as the keystone of success.
-While persuasive influence is still considered an art, psychology, consumer behaviour, and business intelligence have made massive strides in perfecting the sales call.
+While persuasive influence is still considered an art, psychology, consumer behaviour, and embedded business intelligence have made massive strides in perfecting the sales call.

 While there is a science to perfecting the sales call, there is as much art to implementing scientific processes.
 If your call sounds more like a checklist of procedures, you need more artistry in your execution.